robohydra/robohydra/docs/0.4/changes/index.md

 `index.js`.
 This makes it much easier to maintain plugins with many scenarios.

-### New "fixture" module
+### New "fixtures" module

-Plugins now receive a second module, `fixture`, in the second parameter to `getBodyParts`.
+Plugins now receive a second module, `fixtures`, in the second parameter to `getBodyParts`.
 This new module has a single function, `load`, that allow you to load fixtures easily without having to worry about paths.
 See the [plugin documentation](../plugins) for details.